ufal/UMR/doc/eventive-concepts.md

     [en] *She **wanted** to **go** to school.* (from the UMR Guidelines)<br>
     ... a state in predication (*want*, *chtít*)<br>
     ... a process in predication (*go*, *jít*)

+ ŠZ: just one semantic concept consisting of two words (want to go) (?) - based on the test of negation, similar to   Valency-changing operations (?), (https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-1-3-2-Valency-changing-operations)
 * (3b) [cs] ***Chtěla,** abych **šel** do školy.* <br>
     [en] *She **wanted** me to **go** to school.* <br>
     ... a state in predication (*want*, *chtít*)<br>